pypa/cibuildwheel/docs/options.md

     Because delvewheel is still relatively early-stage, cibuildwheel does not yet run it by default.
 However, we'd recommend giving it a try!
 See the examples below for usage.

     [Delvewheel]: https://github.com/adang1345/delvewheel

+!!! tip
+    When using `--platform pyodide`, `pyodide build` is used to do the build, which already uses `auditwheel-emscripten` to repair the wheel, so the default repair command is empty.
+If there is a way to do this in two steps in the future, this could change.

 #### Examples